 To reach the pool, use a combination of NJ Transit buses and a ride-sharing service.
 From the NYC Port Authority Bus Terminal (42nd and 8th), take the NJ Transit #197 bus to the Lakeside Diner (16 Greenwood Lake Turnpike, Ringwood).
 There are no taxi's in Ringwood, but there are a number of local Uber and Lyft drivers who can bring you to the pool.
 We recommend that you arrange your trip with a driver in advance.

-Does the pool have a changing room?
+Does the pool have a changing room and showers?

 Can I buy food at the pool?